 As the day comes closer for the long-awaited Death Cab For Cutie gig in London, I’ve fallen head first into their album backlog, or discography if you will.
 I have my favourite, as every Death Cab fan will, but an album I want to swim in each and every day recently is Kintsugi.

-You could call the past few years a difficult and sad time for lead singer, Ben Gibbard, after his split with wife Zooey Deschanel and the departure of long-term Death Cab guitarist and producer Chris Walla.
-Kintsugi, is an exploration of every feeling I assume he has experience through this time.
-You could call it a break up album, or just a form of expressive therapy.
-Whatever it is, it’s a work of art and one of their best yet.
+You could call the past few years a difficult and sad time for the lead singer, Ben Gibbard, after his split with wife Zooey Deschanel and the departure of long-term Death Cab guitarist and producer Chris Walla.
+Kintsugi is an exploration of every feeling I assume he has experienced through this time.
+You could call it a break-up album, or just a form of expressive therapy.
+Whatever it is, it’s a work of art and one of their best yet

 The Ghosts of Beverly Drive is your classic ‘is this about Gibbard or not?’ and to be honest it really doesn’t matter, because the picture he paints with the lyrics and melody is enough to make you believe it’s about you.
 There’s a certain rhythm and speed in Death Cab’s music, that as much as I can sit and listen to an album patiently, I can’t stay still with Kintsugi, especially when it comes to The Ghosts of Beverly Drive.

-Many reviews I’ve read about Kintsugi leave a bitter taste in the mouth when they refer to it as a break up album.
+Many reviews I’ve read about Kintsugi leave a bitter taste in the mouth when they refer to it as a break-up album.
 It’s a shame to see that people negatively judge where the inspiration for music comes from when it’s so emotionally charged like Death Cab, but when it lacks emotion suddenly it’s appreciated?
-Little Wanderer takes us back to a time when a relationship was happy, before everything went wrong but you feel you could do better.
+Little Wanderer takes us back to a time when a relationship was happy.
+Before everything went wrong, and you’re reminiscing a time when you could have done better.
 Hindsight is a bastard.

-Black Sun is the first official release from the Kintsugi album, and what a introduction!
-There’s something about Black Sun that takes me back to my bedroom, in 2005, when consumed my entire life.
-Maybe it’s the bitter, ‘poor me’ vibe, or the simplistic, dark background melody that’s reminiscent of their older work.
+Black Sun is the first official release from the Kintsugi album, and what an introduction!
+There’s something about Black Sun that takes me back to my bedroom, in 2005, when music consumed my entire life.
+Maybe it’s the bitter, ‘poor me’ vibe or the simplistic, dark background melody that’s reminiscent of their older work.

 What are your thoughts?
 What’s your favourite track on Death Cab for Cutie’s ‘Kintsugi’?
 Check out more of my music posts here.